imabuddha/eidogo-for-wordpress/readme.txt

         <p class="wp-caption-text">[caption]</p>
     </div>

-The default styles will center full and compact EidoGo instances and will float problems to the right, but you'll probably want to add a couple lines to your theme's stylesheet to match things like margins with the rest of your layout.
+The included styles will align EidoGo instances with the `alignleft`, `aligncenter` and `alignright` classes the same as one would expect for images, but you may want to add a few lines to your theme's stylesheet to match things like margins with the rest of your layout or to change how instances are laid out by default when no alignment has been specified.

 = I'm getting an error message in Internet Explorer 6 (or older) telling me to upgrade. =